rcbagur/RAG-enabled-Chatbots/README.md

 # Interactive Chatbot Using OpenAI

-This project demonstrates how to create an interactive chatbot that leverages OpenAI's embeddings and GPT models to answer questions based on a provided context.
-The chatbot finds the most relevant context from a pre-processed dataset and generates answers to user-input questions.
+This project demonstrates how to create an interactive chatbot that leverages OpenAI's embeddings and GPT models to answer questions based on a provided context from a website.
+The code generates a vector database from a url which is used by the chatbot to find the most relevant context and generates answers to user-input questions.

 ## Getting Started